-The mix of target total direct compensation (base salary, target annual incentive awards, and target long-term incentive awards) for 2022 was structured to deliver the approximate proportions set forth below of total compensation to our Chief Executive Officer and the other NEOs (on average) if target levels of performance are achieved.
+The mix of target total direct compensation (base salary, target annual incentive awards, and target long-term incentive awards) for 2024 was structured to deliver the approximate proportions set forth below of total compensation to our CEO and the other NEOs (on average) if target levels of performance are achieved.
 The Committee believes the percentage of an executive's total compensation that is "at risk" should increase as the executive's responsibilities and ability to influence profits increase.
-For this reason, the percentage of an executive officer's potential compensation that is based on bonuses and equity awards is larger relative to other employees.
+For this reason, the percentage of an executive officer's potential compensation that is based on annual incentives and long-term equity awards is larger relative to other employees.